 Search for a Docker Image and Run it

-Click on Images,then search for econgrowth-binder, and click run as shown in this video.
+, and click run as shown in this video.

 Since the image is large, it will take a while to download.
 Once it does you should see the following

-Click on Optional Settings and set host port to 9000
+Click on Optional Settings and set host port

 Click on Run, then click on the blue port number 9000:9000.
-This will open jupyterlab in your browser.
-When asked input docker as the token to get started
+This will open jupyterlab

 Now you are ready to work with Jupyter and Docker!
-Remember that you do not need to use only the Docker Image from teh course, you can search and find any Docker Image that serves your purposes.
+Remember that you do not need to use only the Docker Image from the course, you can search and find any Docker Image that serves your purposes.

 A few things to be careful about

-• When click on Optional Settings, besides setting the host port to 9000, select a folder on your computer that you want to use with this container and give it a name inside the Docker Container.
-E.g., I will use the folder my_work on my laptop which I will link to the folder /my_work in the Docker Container (notice the / before the folder name)
+, select a folder on your computer that you want to use with this container and give it a name inside the Docker Container.
+E.g., I will use the foldermy_work

-• You can name your Docker Container, so you remember what it is.
+- You can name your Docker Container, so you remember what it is.
 This is especially useful in case you need to stop and continue later.

 Understanding Docker files